EYFS

 Through on-going assessment and observations, provision is enhanced to meet the identified learning needs to develop the emergent, expected and exceeding learner.
 This enables children to develop skills supporting a particular learning focus that is also based on the child’s interests.
 These are linked to the Early Learning Goals (ELGs).

+Enhancements are made to our provision to reflect the needs and next steps for our children considering individual interests for high impact and engagement.
+Children are given opportunities in continuous provision to explore and become fully immersed in their play.
 Our aim is to nurture and develop well rounded individual children who have a love for learning and are curious to find out more about the world.

 Children’s Hospital School University Hospitals of Leicester – NHS Trust Leicester Royal Infirmary – Leicester LE1 5WW